 MS is a chronic, inflammatory condition that affects the brain and spinal cord, causing lesions and affecting muscle strength and movement.
+Loss of the myelin sheath around the nerves in the brain and spinal cord (demyelination) impairs the conduction of nerve impulses.
 Certain lifestyle factors, such as low sun exposure, low vitamin D levels and smoking have been shown to increase the risk of developing MS. Although nutritional factors have long been of interest in MS, the link between diet and MS remains unclear.

-This project uses dietary intake information and blood samples from people with early signs and symptoms of MS, available through studies in Australia and in the US, to investigate whether specific foods or nutrients can help reduce the risk of disease onset and progression in MS. The impacts of dietary factors such as following a Mediterranean diet, consuming foods with anti-inflammatory properties, and blood levels of omega-3 polyunsaturated fatty acids and other fats are being assessed.
+This project used dietary intake information and blood samples from people with early signs and symptoms of MS, available through studies in Australia and in the US, to investigate whether specific foods or nutrients can help reduce the risk of disease onset and progression in MS. The impacts of dietary factors such as following a Mediterranean diet, consuming foods with anti-inflammatory properties, blood levels of omega-3 polyunsaturated fatty acids and other fats, ultra-processed foods and dairy foods were assessed.

 Updated: 04 January, 2019

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.